-If you purchased a property on or after 1 October 2015 and sold/disposed of it before the end of the income year, any profit will be taxable, even if you didn't intend to sell when you purchased it.
+If you purchased a residential property on or after 1 October 2015 and sold/disposed of it within a certain period of time, any profit will be taxable, even if you didn't intend to sell when you purchased it.
+This is called the bright-line test.
+The bright-line test applies to: